 Online gambling is now available at Turtle Creek Casino and Hotel thanks to legislation passed by the Michigan state government in late 2019.
 The governor signed a new law allowing sports betting and online gaming in the state for the first time.

-Turtle Creek’s online gambling partner, William Hill, provides online sports betting for both casinos owned by the Grand Traverse Band.
-It officially launched in Michigan on January 22, 2021.
+Turtle Creek’s online gambling partner, Caesars Sports (previously William Hill), provides online sports betting for both casinos owned by the Grand Traverse Band.
+William Hill officially launched in Michigan in late January 2021 and was officially rebranded as Caesars Sports in early August 2021.

-New players at the online William Hill Sportsbook are eligible for an opening bonus of a risk-free bet up to $500.
+New players at the online Caesars Sports are eligible for an opening bonus of a risk-free bet up to $5000.
 The William Hill Online Casino is offering new players a risk-free day bonus worth up to $100.

 Retail sports betting is also now available at many casinos in the state as of March 2020.
-Turtle Creek Casino has been offering retail sports betting at its William Hill Sports Book location since September 2020.
+Turtle Creek Casino has been offering retail sports betting at its sportsbook location since September 2020.

 History Of Turtle Creek Casino And Hotel